mshpota/cop4520-hw3/README.md

 #### IMPLEMENTATION

+Analogous to Problem 1, main thread serves as a starting point and plays the role of temperature module that will collect all the data from the sensors and then analyze it.
+Temperature sensors implemented with SensorThread class that implements Runnable interface.
+The  sensors use ThreadLocalRandom class to produce  random temperature readings in the given range and push them into the buffer.
+The data buffer is used for transferring readings from sensors to the module's temperature analyzer, and  it is implemented as an unbounded Lock-Free Queue to maximize its performance.
+It is lock-free, and in its implementation starvation is prevented by having the quicker threads help the slower threads in setting the tail pointer[1].

+Work on the temperature analyzer is currently in progress...

 **Times:**

+Not yet tested...

 #### HOW TO RUN

-To run this program, navigate to the directory with the file and type the following commands in the terminal window:
+To run this program, in terminal window navigate to the [**atmospheric-temperature-reading-module**/](https://github.com/mshpota/cop4520-hw3/tree/main/atmospheric-temperature-reading-module) directory and type the following commands:

 ```
-javac .java
+javac TemperatureModule.java

-java
+java TemperatureModule
 ```

 [^1]: Herlihy, M., & Shavit, N. (2012). *The Art of Multiprocessor Programming,